-Dr. Belfast’s teaching experience includes undergraduate and graduate music education courses, as well as directing public school instrumental music programs in Alabama and Georgia.
-His research interests include teacher effectiveness, performance evaluation procedures, music teacher curriculum and training, perceptions of performance quality, jazz performance and pedagogy, and standards-based music instruction.
-Dr. Belfast has presented research and educational clinics at multiple regional and national venues, including the NAfME Biennial National Conference, NAfME Northwest Division Conference, Desert Skies Symposium on Research in Music Education and the annual meeting of the Florida Music Educators Association.
-The results of his research have appeared in the Missouri Journal of Research in Music Education and the Florida Music Director.
-In addition to his roles as a researcher and educator, Dr. Belfast maintains an active agenda as a speaker, clinician and adjudicator across the region.
+Belfast’s teaching experience includes undergraduate and graduate music education courses, as well as directing public school instrumental music programs in Alabama and Georgia.
+His research interests include teacher effectiveness, music teacher education, jazz pedagogy and performance, and music for special populations.
+Belfast has presented research and educational clinics in regional, national, and international venues, including the International Society for Music Education (ISME) Special Music Education and Music Therapy Pre-Conference Seminar, the National Association for Music Education (NAfME) Music Research and Teacher Education National Conference, NAfME Biennial Northwest Division Conference, Desert Skies Symposium on Research in Music Education, and the Florida Music Education Association Professional Development Conference.
+The results of his research have appeared in the Proceedings of the 24th International Seminar of the Commission on Special Music Education and Music Therapy, Missouri Journal of Research in Music Education, NBA Journal, The Journal of the Desert Skies Symposium on Research in Music Education, and Florida Music Director.
+In addition to his research and teaching, Belfast serves on the board of the ISME Special Music Education and Music Therapy commission, he is the NAfME Collegiate advisor for the state of Florida, and he maintains an active agenda as a speaker, clinician, and adjudicator.

 View All Faculty and Staff